-As of February 1, 2014, when the province's New Home Buyer Protection Act takes effect, almost all residential builders will be required to show proof of home warranty coverage before the County of Grande Prairie can issue a new construction permit.
+As of February 1, 2014, the province's New Home Buyer Protection Act came into effect; almost all residential builders are required to show proof of home warranty coverage before the County of Grande Prairie can issue a new construction permit.
 For more information about the warranty program visit www.homewarranty.alberta.ca.

 Please note, additional information may be requested upon review of the application and all information must be received by the Planning Department prior to the application being processed.

 Step 5: Apply for Plumbing, Gas, Electrical, and Private Sewage Permits

 These sub-trade permit applications can be made at the same time, or following the issuance of the Building Permit they do need to be made prior to starting any of the associated work.